Recipe Credit~ Umme Hamza

 - Remove meat from the gravy.
 If you prefer separated meat leave a few pieces in.

 - Now whisk the gravy with a hand whisk (not electric) to remove any lumps.
+(If you are going to let it cook on low heat for few hours you can skip this step)

 - Add the meat back to the gravy along with a few slices of ginger & green chillies.
+Season with salt if needed.

 - If you feel the gravy is too thick add more water.